 - 0. Security association establishment may be performed.
 Clause 6.1.2.2.1 describes the scenarios when security association establishment between an AE and CSE is mandatory, and describes the scenarios when security association establishment between an AE and CSE is recommended.
 The subsequent procedures shall be performed if a security association has been established. - 1.
-The AE shall send a request to Hosting CSE via its Registrar CSE (Hosting CSE is not represented on this figure and can either be the Registrar CSE or another CSE). - 2.
-The Registrar CSE shall check if the value in the From parameter is the same as the ID associated in security association. - 3.
-If the value is not the same, the Registrar CSE shall send a response with error response code '6101' (Security error impersonation error). - 4.
-If the values is the same, the Registrar CSE performs procedures specified in clause 8.2 of oneM2M TS-0001 [1].
+The AE sends a request to Hosting CSE via its Registrar CSE as specified in oneM2M TS-0001 [1] (Hosting CSE is not represented on this figure and can either be the Registrar CSE or another CSE). - 2.
+The Registrar CSE checks if the value in the From parameter is the same as the ID associated in security association: - 3.
+If the values are not identical, then the Registrar CSE shall send a response with Response Status Code '4106' ("ORIGINATOR HAS NOT REGISTERED"). - 4.
+If the values are identical, then the Registrar CSE shall perform the procedures specified in clause 8.2 of oneM2M TS-0001 [1].
 Depending on the number of Transit CSEs, the Registrar CSE shall either process the request or forward it to the Hosting CSE or to another Transit CSE.